MSP billing reconciliation software

 Mismatch pattern

-Billing teams update part of the HaloPSA record but leave unit price or service quantity unchanged, creating invisible underbilling.
+Billing teams update part of the HaloPSA record but leave quantity or pricing unchanged, creating hidden under-billing.

 Mismatch pattern

-The vendor invoice CSV and HaloPSA export use different client naming conventions, causing rows to be skipped during manual review.
+The vendor export and HaloPSA export use different client naming conventions, causing rows to be skipped during manual review.

-HaloPSA billing rows that are missing compared with the vendor invoice CSV.
+HaloPSA billing rows missing compared with the vendor export.

-Seat-count mismatches between Microsoft 365 and HaloPSA recurring billing.
+Seat-count mismatches between Microsoft 365 billing and HaloPSA recurring billing.

 Match failures caused by naming variation, alias drift, or manual CSV cleanup.